benok/burmilla-os-console/README.md

 ## Warning

-Currently, **only Debian console is tested**.
+Currently, only Debian and Ubuntu console is tested.
+(And recently, debian_testing console has [an issue with "apt upgrade"](https://github.com/benok/burmilla-os-console/issues/1).)

-Any other console is the same image as RancherOS v1.5.8.
+*Any other console is the same image as RancherOS v1.5.8.*

 (I'm a Debian user.
 I might update other consoles, but pull requests are welcome.)